THE UNIVERSITY OF VERMONT

 American Sign Language/Human Development & Family Studies Major Concentration

-(Early Childhood and Early Childhood Special Education)
+(Early Childhood, Early Childhood Special Education, Elementary and Physical Education)

 Minimum of 32 credit hours required.